Pastors and staff

 In her free-time she dreams of owning a free-of-charge yoga studio that serves fair-trade, organic tea by day and (red) wine (only) by night.
 She and her husband Tyler have three children.
 She blogs here.

 Perry Dixon, Associate Pastor to Youth and Their Families

 Perry joined the staff in his current role in February 2017 after serving at Covenant Presbyterian Church in Charlotte, NC, and in various roles at Highland prior.
 New approaches to youth ministry inspire his work.
-Like, how do we adapt project-based learning to effectuate spiritual development techniques?
-And what do teenagers have to teach us about faith-informing-leadership as they so readily integrate inclusivity, social engagement, social media, and community?

 A Louisville native, Perry graduated from the Brown School in 2007 before going to Georgetown College where he earned a Bachelor of Arts in English and Philosophy in 2011.
 Perry graduated from Wake Forest University School of Divinity with a Master of Divinity degree in 2013 and was ordained here at Highland.
 Perry is the sponsor for the Men of Quality at the Brown School and an active volunteer in the local community.